BWI - LAX

 • Which airline alliances offer flights from Baltimore to Los Angeles?

-Star Alliance is the only airline alliance operating flights between Baltimore and Los Angeles.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Baltimore and Los Angeles, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Baltimore to Los Angeles?